darrenldl/blockyarchive/SBX_FORMAT.md

 - Reed-Solomon erasure code - probably the only one for versions 17, 18, 19

-Metadata and the parity blocks are mandatory in versions 17, 18, 19.
+Metadata and the parity blocks are mandatory in versions 17, 18, 19

 ### Block set interleaving scheme

-This block set interleaving is heavily inspired by [Thanassis Tsiodras's design of RockFAT](https://www.thanassis.space/RockFAT.html).
+This block set interleaving is heavily inspired by [Thanassis Tsiodras's design of RockFAT](https://www.thanassis.space/RockFAT.html)

-The major difference between the two schemes is that RockFAT's one is byte based interleaving, blkar's one is SBX block based interleaving.
+The major difference between the two schemes is that RockFAT's one is byte based interleaving, blkar's one is SBX block based interleaving

-The other difference is that blkar allows customizing level of resistance against burst sector errors.
+The other difference is that blkar allows customizing level of resistance against burst sector errors

-A burst error is defined as consecutive SBX block erasures.
+A burst error is defined as consecutive SBX block erasures

-Burst error resistance is defined as the maximum number of consective SBX block erasures tolerable for any instance of burst error.
+Burst error resistance is defined as the maximum number of consective SBX block erasures tolerable for any instance of burst error

-The maximum number of such errors tolerable is same as the parity shard count.
+The maximum number of such errors tolerable is same as the parity shard count

-Assuming arrangement of **M** data shards, **N** parity shards, **B** burst error resistance.
+Assuming arrangement of **M** data shards, **N** parity shards, **B** burst error resistance

-Then the SBX container can tolerate up to **N** burst errors in every set of **(M + N) * B** consecutive blocks, and each individual error may be up to **B** SBX blocks.
+Then the SBX container can tolerate up to **N** burst errors in every set of **(M + N) * B** consecutive blocks, and each individual error may be up to **B** SBX blocks

 #### Diagrams